-The University's email service for all staff and students is provided by Google Apps.
+The University's email service for all staff and students is provided by Google Workspace for Education.

-Log in to Google Apps with your York email address and password.
+Log in with your York email address and password.

 All members of the University are automatically given a personal email account.